saxix/django-webcam/docs/source/index.rst

 * Can store in database or filesystem
 * Support gif/jpeg/png
-* Manage multiple image fields in the same page
+* Manage multiple fields in the same page
 * Works in the admin as any other field

 .. note:: based on jquery.webcam plugin from Robert Eisele (robert@xarg.org)